dotmailer/dotmailer-magento2-extension/README.md

 ## 3.4.1

-###### Improvements
+###### What's new
-- We’ve improved the consistency of the log messages we output in the context of API connections.
+- We've improved the consistency of the log messages we output for API connections.
-- Merchants wishing to remove the /pub folder from synced URLs can now do so via the admin (Developer > Import Settings).
+- It's now possible to remove the /pub folder from synced URLs.
+Do this in Developer > Import Settings of the admin.
-- Abandoned cart campaigns can now be configured for guests at store level.
+- You can now configure abandoned cart campaigns for guests at the store level.

-###### Fixes
+###### Bug fixes
-- A missing label was preventing custom attributes from saving updates in Magento 2.3.0 and above; this has been fixed.
+- A missing label was preventing custom attributes from saving updates in Magento 2.3.0 and above.
+We fixed this.
-- Purchased products will now be marked as modified, so that their stock value is updated at the next catalog sync.
+- Purchased products are now marked as modified.
+This means the stock level updates the next time the catalog syncs.
-- Easy email capture now functions correctly at website level.
+- Easy email capture now works correctly at website level.
-- Easy email capture for newsletter sign ups will now not override an email address already stored against an active quote.
+- Easy email capture for newsletter sign-ups no longer overrides an email address that is stored against an active quote.

 ## 3.4.0